DermotR/dsr-dev-process/docs/dsr-process-detailed.md

    - Seek diverse perspectives on complex problems
    - Document alternative approaches considered

-By following the DSRFlow process and adhering to these best practices, teams can leverage the power of LLMs to create well-documented, thoughtfully designed software systems that evolve through iterative refinement.
+By following the dsr-dev-proc process and adhering to these best practices, teams can leverage the power of LLMs to create well-documented, thoughtfully designed software systems that evolve through iterative refinement.